 Skip to content

-i-doit 33 update and Flows installation
+i-doit 33 Update and Flows Installation

-Update via the online updater#
+Update via the Online Updater#

-Step 1: Open the administration in i-doit 32#
+Step 1: Open the Administration in i-doit 32#

 Open administration

-Step 3: Click on "i-doit update" button#
+Step 3: Click the i-doit Update button#

-Click on the update button
+Click Update button

-Step 1: Download i-doit 33 update package#
+Step 1: Download i-doit 33 Updater#

-Step 2: Move idoit-33-update.zip to the i-doit folder#
+Step 2: Move idoit-33-update.zip to the i-doit directory#

 1

-sudo mv idoit-33-update.zip /var/www/html/i-doit/
+sudo mv idoit-33-update.zip /var/www/html/

-Step 3: Extract ZIP file#
+Step 3: Extract the ZIP file#

-Switch to the i-doit folder:
+Change to the i-doit directory:

 1

-cd /var/www/html/i-doit/
+cd /var/www/html/

-Extract the ZIP file with:
+Extract the ZIP file and allow all files to be overwritten:

 1